 How is Bamboo Textile Fibre made?

-The bamboo forests in China have largely been cultivated there for many hundreds, and in some cases thousands, of years.
+The bamboo forests have largely been cultivated there for many hundreds, and in some cases thousands, of years.
 Every year, in spring and summer, new poles (called culms), grow from a shoot underground.
 One shoot of the larger timber varieties of bamboo weighs between 2-4 kg when it is less than 30cm high.
 At this stage it is quite soft and can easily be cut with a knife.
 It is also eminently edible, when prepared properly.
 If left to grow, this shoot reaches its full height of say 20 metres in an incredible 3 months, (height depending on variety).
 When mature, the timber is extraordinarily resilient and strong.
 It has a tensile strength quite similar to mild steel.